 Whether prosecutors and courts may play a censorial role, make judgments about the value of speech, and decide which critical statements, or which forms of verbal criticism, venting, or otherwise “annoying” expressive conduct, do or do not have social utility.

-Read: Raphael Golb on his night in the Rikers Island jail; six more months of incarceration were to follow if the felony convictions had been upheld on appeal.
+March 21, 2015 update: Six more months of incarceration were to follow if the felony convictions had been upheld on appeal.
 Upon remand for resentencing, Judge Laura Ward imposed a sentence of two months, to commence on July 22, 2014.
 However, on July 21, 2014, Justice Helen Freedman of the First Appellate Division in New York stayed the sentence.
 This stay was then renewed by a full panel of the same court, in an order signed by Justice Rosalyn Richter; and it has again been renewed by the Southern District federal court pending the outcome of the habeas corpus litigation.

-All of the appeal briefs point to a list of 90 similar examples, never before criminalized in the United States.
+The various appeal briefs point to a list of many similar examples never before criminalized in the United States.
 Neither of the appellate court decisions address any of this material.